 Eligibility Criteria and Application Process

-Law Student Members may apply for each of the three MBLA scholarships offered: The Honorable Justice Roderick L. Ireland Leadership and Juvenile Advocacy Award ($2,000), The Honorable Reginald Lindsay Public Service Award ($1,000), and the Fletcher “Flash” Wiley MBLA Legacy Award (two (2) students, up to $5,000).
+Each student may apply for each of the four MBLA scholarships offered: The Fletcher “Flash” Wiley MBLA Legacy Award (two (2) students, up to $5,000 each), The Honorable Chief Justice Roderick L. Ireland Leadership and Juvenile Advocacy Award ($2,000), The Honorable Reginald Lindsay Public Service Award ($2,000), and The Honorable Justice Geraldine S. Hines Civil Rights Award ($2,000).
 Although students may apply for more than one scholarship, no student will be awarded more than one scholarship in any given year.
+While students are welcome to apply for multiple scholarships, no individual will be awarded more than one scholarship in a single year.

 Applicants for The Honorable Chief Justice Roderick Ireland Leadership and Juvenile Advocacy Scholarship Award must: